Ruthvik2000/React_Learnings/README.md

 <script src="./nested html structure in react.js"></script> ---> the line 28 was the place where we add (or) link up the js file for the execution of react js file.

-Note:  Using react is not only the reason which is making the app to work faster there are many things.
+Note:  Using react ,is not only the reason which is making the app to work faster, there are many things.
 React is an important library that plays a key role in building fast and efficient web applications, it's not the only factor that contributes to the performance of an app

 #parcel - Bundler